tsolomko/BitByteData/README.md

 ## Installation

-BitByteData can be integrated into your project using either Swift Package Manager, CocoaPods, or Carthage.
+BitByteData can be integrated into your project using Swift Package Manager.

-__Note:__ Due to [upcoming](https://blog.cocoapods.org/CocoaPods-Specs-Repo/) deprecation of CocoaPods no new releases of BitByteData will be published using CocoaPods.
-The last release of BitByteData made available via CocoaPods was 2.0.4.
-Consider switching to Swift Package Manager instead.

-### Swift Package Manager
+__Note:__ BitByteData versions 2.0.4 and earlier were also made available via CocoaPods or Carthage.

-To install using SPM, add BitByteData to you package dependencies and specify it as a dependency for your target, e.g.:
+To install with Swift Package Manager, add BitByteData to you package dependencies and specify it as a dependency for your target, e.g.:

 ```swift
 import PackageDescription